yuqian1023/Building-Classification/README.md

    | InceptionV3  | 80.21%	| 80.65% | 78.13%  | 79.37%  |

 ### Application
-Based on the prediction of the trained model, a soft-story building distribution map can be created given a city/region.
+Given a specific city/region, a soft-story building distribution map can be created based on the prediction of the trained model.
 The below figure shows the distribution map of Oakland, which is created by [*SURF*](https://github.com/charlesxwang/SURF).

 ![predicted SS distribution map of Oakland](heatmap-oakland.png)